wormeyman/brackets-darker/README.md

 * Dark editor theme (base16-dark)

-The extension is compatible with other theme extensions and only applies the dark theme is custom theme is not loaded by any other extension.
+The extension is compatible with other theme extensions and only applies the dark theme if custom theme is not loaded by any other extension.

 Screenshots: